rodabt/jupyter-v-kernel/README.md

 # Minimal V kernel for Jupyter

+## DISCLAIMER

+Not working yet.
+Structure is still being defined.

 ## Quickstart

 Make sure you have V and python 3 and pip installed, and then execute: